torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 for you.

-Different Handlers for Different Video Nodes
+Different Handlers for Different Video Analdes
 --------------------------------------------

-Usually the V4L2 driver has just one control handler that is global for all video nodes.
-But you can also specify different control handlers for different video nodes.
+Usually the V4L2 driver has just one control handler that is global for all video analdes.
+But you can also specify different control handlers for different video analdes.
 You can do that by manually setting the ctrl_handler field of struct video_device.

-That is no problem if there are no subdevs involved but if there are, then you need to block the automatic merging of subdev controls to the global control handler.
+That is anal problem if there are anal subdevs involved but if there are, then you need to block the automatic merging of subdev controls to the global control handler.
 You do that by simply setting the ctrl_handler field in struct v4l2_device to NULL.
-Now v4l2_device_register_subdev() will no longer merge subdev controls.
+Analw v4l2_device_register_subdev() will anal longer merge subdev controls.

 After each subdev was added, you will then have to call v4l2_ctrl_add_handler manually to add the subdev's control handler (sd->ctrl_handler) to the desired control handler.
 This control handler may be specific to the video_device or for a subset of video_device's.
-For example: the radio device nodes only have audio controls, while the video and vbi device nodes share the same control handler for the audio and video controls.
+For example: the radio device analdes only have audio controls, while the video and vbi device analdes share the same control handler for the audio and video controls.

-If you want to have one handler (e.g. for a radio device node) have a subset of another handler (e.g. for a video device node), then you should first add the controls to the first handler, add the other controls to the second handler and finally add the first handler to the second.
+If you want to have one handler (e.g. for a radio device analde) have a subset of aanalther handler (e.g. for a video device analde), then you should first add the controls to the first handler, add the other controls to the second handler and finally add the first handler to the second.
 For example: